carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 ~~~
 {: .output}

-then we use the option
+Then we use the option

 ~~~~
 $ ls -d data_get_homologues/*0taxa* #list cluster directories of COG and OMCL